ArjunPanickssery/math_problems_debate/README.md

 # Caching

 LLM calls will be cached into the `.litellm_cache` folder by default.
-To break the cache, pass `caching=False`, or environment variable `CACHING=False`.
+To disable caching, set the environment variable `CACHING=False`.

 # Logging